 Tyrric shook his head wordlessly.
 He had wanted to crawl into dreams to escape the horror.
 In some ways, he still did now.

 “It’s been in me all along,” he said in a small voice.

 “Since that day… that day, Mirium.
 When you gave birth…”

 “What?” said Mirium, alarmed now.
 Tyrric felt Keelath’s arm wrap about her, leaving him exposed on that side.

 “Talthan.”
 Was it really that simple?
-“When you were in labor with Medi.
-He took me aside.
+“Took me aside, when I came to see you.
 Did something.
 Put it in my head.”

 “The Void,” said Keelath.